yuqi-zhang/atomic-system-containers-quickstart/README.md

 - Upstream atomic repo is [HERE](https://github.com/projectatomic/atomic)
 - An ostree repo must be set up to store images (if no repo is specified, a default one will be created during installation)

-Runc 1.0 and earlier versions are both supported in the current upstream atomic (Aug.
-19).
-Versioning differences will be highlighted in this document.

 ### Building atomic from upstream repo (may be needed for various functionalities in newer versions)